nmmapper/python3-nmap/README.md

 # python3-nmap

 A python 3  library which helps in using nmap port scanner.
-The way this tools works is by defining each nmap command into a python function making it very easy to use sophisticated nmap commands in other python scripts.
+The way this tools works is by defining each nmap command into a python function, making it very easy to use sophisticated nmap commands in other python scripts.
 Nmap is a complicated piece of software used for reconnaissance on target networks, over the years new features have been added making it more sophisticated.

 With this python3-nmap we make using nmap in python very easy and painless

-For example in nmap if you want to scan for common ports you would to something like this
+For example, in nmap if you want to scan for common ports you would do something like this
 ```sh
 $ nmap your-host.com --top-ports 10
 ```
-But in this python3-nmap  script you would do something like this
+But in this python3-nmap  script, you would do something like this
 ```py
 import nmap3
 nmap = nmap3.Nmap()
 results = nmap.scan_top_ports("your-host.com")
 # And you would get your results in json
 ```
-You will notice each nmap command is defined as a python function/method. this make it easy to remember this in python and easily use them.
+You will notice each nmap command is defined as a python function/method.
+This make it easy to remember this in python and easily use them.

 Again in nmap if you want to use the famous dns-brute script you would do something like this
 ```sh